 In the case of cloud backup, all security concerns lay on the vendor’s shoulders.
 The biggest cloud vendors, like Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure, have the tightest security and non-stop surveillance.
 They value their name too much to be careless about security.
 Also, some cloud backup services are rolling out cybersecurity features like risky third-party apps reviews and ransomware protection.
 These features enhance data protection even more.

-At the same time, cloud backup eliminates traditional security threats like physical damage thanks to your information being distributed across many servers.
+At the same time, cloud online backup eliminates traditional security threats like physical damage thanks to your information being distributed across many servers.

 What is better: cloud or on-premises backup?

 If you run a small-to-medium business and have limited resources at your disposal, it’s better to back up your Office 365 data in the cloud.
 This way, you can start backing up immediately without investing loads of time and money in setup, maintenance, and security.